ReemaAlzhrani/designed-Robotic-LegJoints/README.md

 using many planes to design each leg
 <br>
 - plane at knee and hip .<br>
-- plane at the middle of the leg to have a symmetric .<br>
+- plane at the middle of the leg to have a symmetric look .<br>

   ## Movement
   I've tried to improve movement by create joints to make it more Human-Mimicking Robot